BereketBk/My-PowerBiRepo/README.md

 # My-PowerBiRepo
-Saving PowerBi artifacts om this Repo
+Saving PowerBi artifacts on this Repo!